Discrimination based on ethnicity, religion or belief

 The Equality and Anti-Discrimination Act

-The Equality and Anti-Discrimination Act came into force on 1 January 2018.
-It prohibits direct and indirect discrimination based on factors such as ethnicity (including national origin, descent, skin colour and language), religion and belief.
-The purpose of the act is to promote equality, ensure equal opportunities and rights, and prevent discrimination.
-The act applies in all areas of society, but is not enforced in the context of family life and other personal relationships.
+The Equality and Anti-Discrimination Act prohibits direct and indirect discrimination based on factors such as ethnicity (including national origin, descent, skin colour and language), religion and belief.
+The purpose of the act is to promote equality and prevent discrimination.
+Equality means equal status, equal opportunities and equal rights.
+The Act applies in all areas of society, but is not enforced in the context of family life and other personal relationships.

-The Equality and Anti-Discrimination Act contains rules on the duty of employers, public authorities and organisations in working life to promote equality actively and work against discrimination.
+The Equality and Anti-Discrimination Act contain rules on the activity and reporting duty of employers, public authorities as well as employer and employee organisations to work actively, targeted and systematically to promote equality and prevent discrimination.

 The Equality and Anti-Discrimination Ombud